 Continuous monitoring is the process and technology used to detect compliance and risk issues associated with an organization’s operational environment.
 The operational environment consists of people, processes, and systems working together to support efficient and effective operations.

-The main goal of any change management process is to ensure that changes are managed in a cohesive way that ensures there are checks and balances around user impact, corporate policies, regulatory compliance, security, etc. and to establish and support the implemented enterprise operational model.
-In order to achieve this goal, the change management process needs to determine how changes are to be managed, what techniques are to be applied, and what methodologies are to be used.
+In contrast, change management is typically a more drawn-out process with long turn around times.
+The main goal of any change management process is to ensure that changes are managed in a cohesive way that ensures there are frequent checks and balances around user impact, corporate policies, regulatory compliance, security, etc. and to establish and support the implemented enterprise operational model.
+To achieve this goal, the change management process needs to determine how changes are to be managed, what techniques are to be applied, and what methodologies are to be used.